 From January to April each year, people drove from Tuktoyaktuk to visit family and friends in Inuvik and Whitehorse (check out these things to do in Whitehorse) and go shopping.

 In Tuktoyaktuk, being connected to the rest of the Northwest Territories year-round will open up a whole new world of possibilities for both the locals and visitors keen on exploring this remote area.

 1- Watch the reindeer herd crossing the road

-On a Sunday morning in late March, cars begin arriving at a section of the Tuktoyaktuk Winter Road about two hours from Inuvik.
+On a Sunday morning in late March, cars begin arriving at a section of the Tuktoyaktuk road about two hours from Inuvik.

 By lunchtime, dozens of cars are parked on either side of the road and about 200 people are lining the tops of the snow banks.

 A massive herd of about 3,000 semi-domesticated reindeer appear over the crest of a hill and begin moving like a choreographed ballet.